Counseling

 Immunization Requirements

-To attend 7th grade, a student must have written proof of receiving the following
+To attend 7th grade, a student must have written proof of receiving the following immunizations:

 1 Tdap (Only Tdap vaccine given at age 10 years or older is acceptable for 7th grade school entry)